NIA authorized registration at selected churches

 The National Identification Authority (NIA) says it gave permission for the registration exercise to be carried out, on Sunday, May 19, at some selected centres located on church premises in the Accra West Zone.

-A statement signed by its head of Public Affairs Department, Mr. Francis Palmdetti, listed these centres as the Saint Luke's Anglican Church, Kwashieman; the Assemblies of God Church and Engrafted Word Chapel, both at Otaten and the Presbyterian Church (Mount Zion Congregation), Odorkor.
+A statement signed by its head be of Public Affairs Department, Mr. Francis Palmdetti, and copied the Ghana News Agency, listed these centres as the Saint Luke's Anglican Church, Kwashieman; the Assemblies of God Church and Engrafted Word Chapel, both at Otaten and the Presbyterian Church (Mount Zion Congregation), Odorkor.

 The rest are; the Victory Bible Church, Awoshie; Afropa House, Darkuman; and Trinity Presbyterian Church, Santamaria School Complex.